eellpp/pubScratchpad/Social/modern_feminism_interview.md

 She is not mainly preaching female submission.
 She is warning against a world where women are told they are liberated, but the practical rules of dating, sex, work, and family quietly serve male convenience more than female flourishing.

+Yes.
+Perry repeatedly presents **“burden-pair” thinking**: she looks at male–female relations not only as power/oppression, but as a historical exchange of different burdens, risks, and duties.
+Her point is not that the old world was perfect, but that earlier societies had some way of explaining why men and women carried different costs.
+Modern society removed many old male burdens, but some female burdens remain.

+Here are the main “things like this” she presents.

+### 1. Childbirth vs war / defense

+This is the clearest example you noticed.

+She says pregnancy and childbirth involve unavoidable female suffering.
+In traditional cultures, this was often understood alongside the male duty to fight, defend, and risk death for the community.
+The “woman in childbirth” and the “male warrior” were treated as counterpart roles.
+But in modern developed societies, men mostly no longer carry that old warrior burden, while women still carry pregnancy, childbirth, and much care work. ([GitHub][1])

+What she is alluding to:
+Modern women may feel, “I still carry the ancient female burden, but men no longer carry the ancient male burden.”
+That creates resentment, even if nobody can fully “solve” biology.

+### 2. Male physical danger vs male usefulness

+She says youthful male energy is dangerous when badly directed: risk-taking, aggression, violence.
+But the same traits can also produce courage, invention, adventure, exploration, and protection.
+So she does not see masculinity as simply toxic.
+She sees it as **powerful raw material that must be channeled**. ([GitHub][1])

+What she is alluding to:
+A society cannot simply shame boys for being boys.
+It needs meaningful paths for male energy: responsibility, work, family, service, discipline, craftsmanship, risk with purpose.

+### 3. Sexual freedom vs unequal consequences

+She argues that casual-sex culture looks equal on paper, but is not equal in consequences.
+Women face pregnancy, more physical vulnerability, and more social/emotional cost when things go wrong.
+Men, on average, benefit more from a norm of casual sex because the risks are lower for them. ([GitHub][1])

+What she is alluding to:
+“Same rule for men and women” does not always mean fairness.
+A rule can be formally equal but practically unequal because bodies and risks differ.

+### 4. The pill as liberation and illusion

+She says the pill changed everything because women could privately and invisibly control fertility.
+She acknowledges the benefits.
+But she also thinks it created the illusion that sex could become almost consequence-free.
+Her advice is basically: behave as if contraception does not erase the seriousness of sex. ([GitHub][1])

+What she is alluding to:
+Technology can reduce consequences, but not remove them.
+Pregnancy risk, emotional attachment, reputation, partner quality, family formation, and future children still matter.

+### 5. Two-income freedom vs two-income trap

+She says women entering the workforce brought real benefits.
+But when two incomes become the social norm, families start depending on both incomes.
+Then if one parent, especially the mother after childbirth, stops earning, the household becomes fragile.
+So what looked like more choice can become less choice. ([GitHub][1])

+What she is alluding to:
+Modern “freedom” often becomes a new obligation.
+Women are told they are free to work, but then the economy prices housing, lifestyle, and family life around the assumption that they must work.

+### 6. Men’s traditional home work got automated; women’s care work did not

+She says many traditionally male household tasks, like chopping firewood, are now automated or unnecessary.
+But care work, especially caring for babies and children, still cannot really be automated.
+So modernity removed many male domestic burdens faster than female ones. ([GitHub][1])

+What she is alluding to:
+Modern technology did not liberate men and women equally from old duties.
+It reduced some male-coded labor more easily than female-coded care labor.

+### 7. Consent education vs deeper human nature

+She says consent workshops have some use: explaining law, protecting institutions, telling victims where to get help.
+But she does not think they “reprogram” young men.
+She thinks sexual violence is not just caused by bad ideology; it also has deeper biological and behavioral roots that society must manage seriously. ([GitHub][1])

+What she is alluding to:
+Good slogans and workshops are not enough.
+Social norms, supervision, restraint, consequences, and character formation matter.

+### 8. Pornography vs small moral lessons

+She says a short consent workshop cannot compete with the scale of online pornography exposure.
+Her point is not only about pornography itself, but about **formation**: what shapes young people more — a school lesson, or hundreds of hours of online material? ([GitHub][1])

+What she is alluding to:
+Culture teaches more powerfully than official instruction.
+Young people absorb ideas about men, women, bodies, and relationships from the environment, not just from what adults formally tell them.

+### 9. Online speech exposes private gender resentment

+She says the internet exposes what men say about women and what women say about men.
+Earlier, “locker room talk” or women’s private gossip stayed private.
+Now it becomes public, viral, and identity-forming. ([GitHub][1])

+What she is alluding to:
+Men and women may always have complained about each other privately, but the internet turns private irritation into public ideology.
+This increases distrust between the sexes.

+### 10. Opposite-sex friendship as protection against gender war

+She says heteropessimism — women’s disappointment or antagonism toward relationships with men — may come from women not having positive close friendships with men before entering a casual sexual culture.
+If the first major experience of men is through a sexual market that favors male interests, women may become understandably negative. ([GitHub][1])

+What she is alluding to:
+Healthy ordinary friendships between boys and girls matter.
+They humanize the opposite sex before romance and sex enter the picture.

+### 11. Marriage as public commitment, not just romance

+She presents marriage as one way of making a “costly and public declaration of commitment.”
+Her point is that sex historically became safer for women when the man had to make a visible commitment approved by family/community. ([GitHub][1])

+What she is alluding to:
+Private attraction is not enough.
+Public accountability protects the more vulnerable party.

+### 12. Feminism must account for women “as women”

+She defines feminism broadly as politics for women as women, meaning it should recognize women’s specific vulnerabilities rather than pretending men and women are identical. ([GitHub][1])

+What she is alluding to:
+A feminism that only says “women can do whatever men do” may miss the deeper issue: women’s bodies, risks, and life patterns are not identical to men’s.

+### The deeper pattern

+Perry’s thinking is built around this idea:

+**Modern society removed many old rules, but did not remove the biological and emotional realities those rules were managing.**

+So she keeps asking:

+Who carries the cost?
+Who benefits from the new freedom?
+Which old burden disappeared?
+Which old burden remained?
+What social norm used to manage this problem?
+What replaced it — and is the replacement actually working?

+That is why her interview feels unusual.
+She is not only talking in the modern language of rights, choice, consent, and equality.
+She is also talking in the older language of **burden, sacrifice, protection, fertility, family, restraint, and social order**.

 # Interview
 ```text